 Whether in an apartment, a house or a palace, a Chihuahua is perfectly accommodated.
 And they’re fairly easy to care for, needing minimal exercise and food.
 But don’t skimp on the attention: Chihuahuas crave affection and companionship to the point where they may resort to attention-getting tricks.
 And watch out: They are so quick-witted and cunning and sweet, you might find yourself doing an overtime shift of petting, scratching and cuddling.

-Chihuahuas have a long life expectancy — as much as 17 years — but they have a tendency to develop health problems like hypoglycemia, joint ailments, eye infections and bronchitis.
-Also, the tops of their skulls never fully develop, leaving soft spots ("moleras") that should be protected.
+How long do Chihuahuas live?
+The Chihuahuas lifespan is pretty long — as much as 17 years — but they have a tendency to develop health problems like hypoglycemia, joint ailments, eye infections and bronchitis.
+Also, the tops of their skulls never fully develop, leaving soft spots (“moleras”) that should be protected.

 Though Chihuahuas don’t need as much exercise as larger dogs, they need daily walks.
 And they also like to be warm, so you might consider a little sweater for winter walks.
 Though picky eaters, they can easily be overfed.
 An obese Chihuahua is more susceptible to diabetes and a shorter lifespan.